google/dawn/docs/tint/style_guide.md

 ## Test code

-We might relax the above rules rules for test code, since test code shouldn't ship to users.
+We might relax the above rules for test code, since test code shouldn't ship to users.

 However, test code should still be readable and maintainable.